Successful athletes thrive on vegan diets

 During and after activity, energy requirements go up.
 Examples of great post-activity snacks include protein-rich green smoothies that include a handful of kale or spinach as well as fruit, veggies, nuts or seeds; bananas or avocados (rich in potassium); dried fruit such as dates, figs and apricots; or a peanut butter wholegrain sandwich.
 It's best to top up your energy and rehydrate within 45 minutes of exercise.

 Some truly awesome athletes are vegan, including several Olympic medal winners across a range of sports.
-Check them out here.
+Many are listed here and on our blog.
 Also, meet super vegan athlete Fiona Oakes (right) in the video below.